FoolForCS/sample-server/README.md

 # Backend/DevOps Engineer @ xbird challenge
 The app/ contains all the source code.
+To run the code you need a postgres server to be setup first.
+This postgres server should contain the tables 'location', 'activity' and 'sample'.
+It should have write privelages to a user 'newuser' who will use 'password' to authenticate.
+These things are currently hard-coded in the system.
+I'm working on making it generic and deployable but I wanted to update on the progress about the completion of the business logic in the code.

+'source app/activate' to activate the virtual area. python3 run.py to run the server.

+Note that this is not how it'll be deployed in production.
+We will probably need to layer it on top of gunicorn as well.
 ## Design considerations
 - I've used quart for the backend server.
 It uses asyncio over flask and is easy to prototype.
 It needs to be used with a gunicorn like solution in production.
 - I've encoded protobufs as a stream of messages whose size is detailed by an integer prefixing each message.
 This allows me to represent a long sequence of protcol buffer messages easily.
 The reason I had to do this on my own was because protocol buffers do not provide any out of the box method for streaming.